 To make sure your message stands out from the crowd and reaches your desired audience, we rounded up the top content marketing statistics for Australia.

 Read on to know more about the pulse and trends that can help your brand go the extra mile in content marketing and SEO.

 1. 64.3% of Australian Brands Changed Their Content Marketing Strategy During the Pandemic

 A market study by Venngage revealed that more than 64% of small and medium Australian businesses recalibrated their content marketing according to changes brought about by the global health crisis.

 On the other hand, about 36% said they don’t have to realign their techniques amid the COVID-19 pandemic.

 2. The Influencer Industry Broke Past $9 Billion in 2020

 Video content marketing is an ever-growing engagement strategy, and it’s seeing a surge of sensations and internet celebrities.
-With such growth, the influencer industry grew to more than $9.7 billion last year.
+With such growth, the influencer industry grew to over $9.7 billion last year.

-Moreover, large digital brands and companies are partnering with micro-influencers by three-folds compared to 2016.
-This growth led to the average earning per $1 reaching up to approximately $5.80.
+Moreover, large digital brands and companies are partnering with micro-influencers three-fold compared to 2016.
+This growth led to the average earning per $1 reaching approximately $5.80.

 3. Creators Spend About 5 Hours Developing New Content